-The FAIR (Findable, Accessible, Interoperable, Reusable) guiding principles are addressing the ability to access and use data across communities and disciplines.
-Application of the FAIR principles puts data in context and enables information filtering and extraction.
 In general, polar data management should follow the principles "as open as possible, as closed as necessary" under consideration of ethical principles and of decolonised Polar research contexts.
 While information ages rapidly, knowledge has a longer lifespan.
-The understanding may prevalence, but it is wisdom that is considered permanent in the true sense (Figure 10).
+Understanding may prevalence, but it is wisdom that is considered permanent in the true sense (Figure 7).

-From the Public Sector Information (PSI) Directive to the Open Data Directive.
-EU Commission.
-GO FAIR Initiative.
 The nature of data that need to be handled and combined in a consistent manner include quantitative (numerical) and qualitative (textual/non-numerical) data from natural and social sciences.
 The different types of data pose different opportunities and challenges: